php-dev-br/laravel-doc-pt-br/authentication.md

 You may define your own authentication guards using the `extend` method on the `Auth` facade.
 You should place your call to the `extend` method within a [service provider](providers.md).
 Since Laravel already ships with an `AuthServiceProvider`, we can place the code in that provider:

     <?php

     namespace App\Providers;

     use App\Services\Auth\JwtGuard;
-    use Illuminate\Contracts\Foundation\Application;
     use Illuminate\Foundation\Support\Providers\AuthServiceProvider as ServiceProvider;
     use Illuminate\Support\Facades\Auth;